VictoriaLogs can accept logs from the following log collectors:

 See also:

-• ignore_fields - this parameter may contain the list of log field names, which must be ignored during data ingestion.
+• ignore_fields - an optional comma-separated list of log field names, which must be ignored during data ingestion.

-• debug - if this parameter is set to 1, then the ingested logs aren’t stored in VictoriaLogs.
+• debug - if this arg is set to 1, then the ingested logs aren’t stored in VictoriaLogs.
 Instead, the ingested data is logged by VictoriaLogs, so it can be investigated later.

 See also HTTP headers.

-VictoriaLogs accepts optional AccountID and ProjectID headers at data ingestion HTTP APIs.
-These headers may contain the needed tenant to ingest data to.
+• AccountID - accountID of the tenant to ingest data to.
 See multitenancy docs for details.

 The following command can be used for verifying whether the data is successfully ingested into VictoriaLogs: